Ensuring Social Distancing at Businesses

 “Tags or badges can support both social distancing alarms and contact tracing.”
 David Horsley, co-founder and CTO of Chirp, discusses the features expected of a device for preventing infection.
 When two workers, both wearing a tag, get within 6 feet (approximately 1.83m) of each other, the tags can sound a warning.
 Furthermore, the incorporation of BLE into the tag enables the tag to record an encounter with others and store the history of encounters in a database.
 If a worker is found to be infected, all close contacts with him or her can be traced.

 Bousaba emphasizes power consumption as well.
 “UWB works while searching for other devices, which constantly keeps it in the pairing phase and thus increases power consumption, while ultrasonic sensors cut down power consumption substantially.”
-A general UWB chip consumes approximately 400mW, while Chirp’s ultrasonic sensors require 400μW to run, which is about one-hundredth the power.
-According to Bousaba, no battery change is expected to be necessary for one week (approximately 40 hours) in actual use.
+A general UWB chip consumes approximately 400 mW in receive mode, while Chirp’s ultrasonic sensors require 0.7 mW to run, which is more than 500 times lower power.
+According to Bousaba, no battery recharge is expected to be necessary for one week (approximately 40 hours) in actual use.
 Minimizing maintenance cost is another key factor at factories with large numbers of workers.

 Chirp’s ultrasonic sensors, which have achieved high accuracy, miniaturization, and low power consumption, are an ideal technology for solutions aimed at preventing infection by social distancing.
 Horsley suggested that, with no vaccine and no effective cure for COVID-19, solutions through technologies are strongly called for.
 “We are glad for the opportunity to apply our technology for good.”

-For details about the Chirp brand ultrasonic sensor CH101, please visit the Chirp’s website.
+For details about the Chirp brand ultrasonic sensor CH101, please visit the TDK Product Center.

 - Ultrasonic sensor: A sensor that detects the distance to an object by emitting ultrasonic pulses and measuring the time-of-flight (ToF) it takes for them to be reflected back.